A Picture Is Worth a Thousand Words

 You can purchase high-resolution stock images online, but be sure to choose your images carefully and try to only select those that align in style with one another.

-When choosing, be sure images are easy on the eye, easy on the brain.
-Pictures facilitate the learning process, and are easier to remember and associate with facts, which is why people prefer them to plain old words.
+When sourcing imagery, you need to look for a variety of things.
+Color, lighting, background, and the image itself should each play a huge part in the picking.
+Be sure images are easy on the eye and easy on the brain when choosing.
+Pictures facilitate the learning process and are easier to remember and associate with facts, which is why people prefer them to plain old words.

 Canva is a great resource for formatting and stylizing images and is a very versatile tool for building creative assets for any purpose.
 You can choose one of their pre-sized social media posts, documents, marketing materials, or ads.
 It’s a very intuitive program and user-friendly.
 The free version can do everything you would need to craft simple creative elements, but you can also upgrade, which would allow you additional features such as a layout creator, an automatic resize feature, and the ability to organize your designs and photos in a folder.

 The Adobe Creative Cloud is an industry-leading platform with some of today’s most popular creative tools.
 Apps like Photoshop, Illustrator, Indesign, and more can elevate your website and brand if used correctly and you can afford them.